blu-pi/econ-sim/Diary.md

 Testing of seqEval for perfect information is now complete.
 Lessons were learnt.
 Now going to try and implement a full simulation run by starting the simulation after creating the graph and ending it at a fixed number of loops or looking for an equilibrium/cycle.
 Progress!
 Extra features initially intended to be in final product that aren't yet implemented will be implemented later.
 For now I need the simulation to run successfully with existing parameters.

+Started on basic template for setup of the simulation.
+Needs to be tested!
+Methodology may change.